tpmmthomas/fyp-chord-identification/Code Explanations/README.md

    +  distance((C,E,G),(C,E,A))  = 2
    +  distance((C,E,G),(C,E,G#))  = 1

->__Update (17/7/2021)__ : The base key of each chord is now part of the consideration.
-For any chords whose base key appear in the input notes are more likely to be the true prediction.
+>__Update (17/7/2021)__ : The root note of each chord is now part of the consideration.
+For any chords whose root note appear in the input notes are more likely to be the true prediction.
-> > 50 extra marks were given to the chords whose base key is in the input notes.
+> > 50 extra marks were given to the chords whose root note is in the input notes.
 ******
 While `noteToChordFast` provides a faster performance as it uses a dictionary to significantly reduce the number of chords to be considered, it only allows an exact match between the chord and the given keys. `noteToChord` is slower but allows searching for similar chords (e.g. chords that differ by one note).
 > __Update 17/7/2021 'noteToChord'__ : To strike a balance between efficency and accurancy, we roll back to the dictionary approach with all combination of given note.
 Duplicated chords are filtered by set().
-The overall time cost was improved by ~5-15x compare to the old version.
+The overall time cost was improved by ~5-15x compared to the old version.
 Threshold =2 is recommended to filter out unreliable predictions.